TheThingsArchive/python-app-sdk/DOCUMENTATION.md

 ![Screenshot of the console with accesskey section](./images/accesskey-console.png?raw=true)
 - `mqtt_address`: **string**  this  is the address of the handler to which the application was registered.
 It needs to be provided as an `mqtt_address=value` argument when calling the constructor.
 - `discovery_address`: **string** this is the address of the discovery server to use in order to find back the address of the MQTT handler.
 It needs to be provided as an `discovery_address=value` argument when calling the constructor.
-The constructor returns an **MQTTClient object** set up with the application informations, connected to The Things Network.
+The constructor returns an **MQTTClient object** set up with the application informations, ready to be connected to The Things Network.

 ### connect
 Connects and starts the client in the background.
 This function also re-establishes the client's connection in case it was closed.